 Future management of soils includes efforts to restore forest and replant grasslands.
 The vast traditional grasslands of North America and China were once massive carbon sinks.
-Today only 3 percent of North America’s grass prairies remain.
+But today only three percent of North America’s grass-prairies remain.

-Society has an incentive and viable mechanisms to slow down climate change through reforestation, restoration of grasslands, and sustainable farming practices.
+Society has both incentives and viable mechanisms to slow down climate change through reforestation, restoration of grasslands, and sustainable farming practices.
 It is a partial solution to a larger climate change problem, but never-the-less government policy should support movement in this direction.